Hoo-Knows/HollowKnight.ChallengeMode/README.md

 ## Unique Modifiers
 - Nailmaster: disables all attacks except for Nail Arts (applies to the Nailmasters)
 - The Ephemeral Ordeal: Grey Prince Zote can spit out Zotelings from the Eternal Ordeal (applies to Grey Prince Zote)
-- Something Wicked: invincible Grimmkin Nightmares with no contact damage appear in the arena, dash towards the player, and burst into flame pillars (applies to Nightmare King Grimm)
+- Something Wicked: invincible Grimmkin Nightmares (no contact damage) appear in the arena, dash towards the player, and burst into flame pillars (applies to Nightmare King Grimm)
-- Pale Watch: spawns two invincible Kingsmoulds with no contact damage on either end of the arena that occasionally throw boomerangs at the player (applies to Pure Vessel)
+- Pale Watch: spawns two invincible Kingsmoulds (no contact damage) on either end of the arena that occasionally throw boomerangs at the player (applies to Pure Vessel)
 - Forgotten Light: modifies Absolute Radiance’s attack patterns, guaranteed to appear with High Stress (applies to Absolute Radiance)
   - Eye Beams: light beams last longer and rotate in alternating directions
   - Sword Burst: both swords waves spawn at the same time and move slower with a sharper curve